Starias22/Big-Data-News-Recommender/README.md

 We need MongoDB to store users data, filtered news and data about users interactions with news.

-- To install MongoDB, go to [Redis installation on Ubunto](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) and follow the steps described.
+- To install MongoDB, go to [Mongo installation on Ubuntu](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/) and follow the steps described.

 You can run `mongosh` to ensure everything is OK and then  <kbd>Ctrl</kbd> + <kbd>D</kbd> to exit mongo shell.

-If you want to configure redis to automatically start at reboot (if not done yet), run the following command
+If you want to configure MongoDB to automatically start at reboot (if not done yet), run the following command

 ```sh
 sudo systemctl status mongod